 We have two annual gay tours running through The Land of Ice and Fire: Iceland Northern Lights & Essential Sites and Iceland Countryside and Reykjavik Pride.
 The first is a winter weekend getaway while the latter is a week-long excursion in mid-August.
-For both, we’ve selected a handful of incredible gay-friendly hotels and guesthouses right beside some of the country’s strongest geysers, largest volcanos and most imposing glaciers.
+For both, we’ve selected a handful of incredible LGBTQ-welcoming hotels and guesthouses right beside some of the country’s strongest geysers, largest volcanos and most imposing glaciers.

 Scroll down for a peek at the accommodations on our gay Iceland tours.